Pre-Radiation Sciences Roadmap

 Application and Admission

-Undergraduate Credit Required: UNMC requires students to have obtained 26 credit hours to apply.
+Undergraduate Credit Required: UNMC requires students to have obtained 28 credit hours by the time they start the program.
 CHI requires students to have obtained 36-45 credit hours.